IndexZer0/eloquent-filtering/README.md

 - `Fully Qualified Class Name` for specific polymorphic types.

 > [!NOTE]
-> This package will use the [registered relation morph map alias](https://laravel.com/docs/10.x/eloquent-relationships#custom-polymorphic-types) for the model as the value for the types array.
+> This package will use the [registered relation morph map alias](https://laravel.com/docs/10.x/eloquent-relationships#custom-polymorphic-types) of the model as the value for the types array (`types.*.type`).
 >
-> When your model is not registered in the [relation morph map](https://laravel.com/docs/10.x/eloquent-relationships#custom-polymorphic-types) - Eloquent Filtering will use the database table name of the model for the value to be used in the types array.
+> When your model is not registered in the [relation morph map](https://laravel.com/docs/10.x/eloquent-relationships#custom-polymorphic-types) - this package will use the database table name of the model for the value to be used in the types array (`types.*.type`).
+> If you would like to not expose database names to the frontend then you should use Target::alias() (described below)

 ```php
 Relation::morphMap([